-From a letter written by J C Philpot in 1847 it is clear that others, not connected with the Stamford church, wished to adopt his selection of Articles.
+From a letter written by J C Philpot in 1847 it is clear that others, not connected with the Stamford church, wished to adopt his selection Articles of Faith embedded in the Trust Deeds of the Gospel Standard Societies formerly known as of Articles.
 Interest spread more widely a few years later when J Gadsby advertised the set of Articles on the front cover of his magazine "The Gospel Standard.
 Minor changes to the Articles were followed by major changes as the promotion was maintained in the 1850s and 1860s.
 J C Philpot died in the last month of the 1860s and the final few Articles were written during the controversies of the 1870s.